PaulWaldo/deduper/memory-bank/activeContext.md

 - Implemented the Logger component for user feedback
 - Created comprehensive tests for all components
 - Used in-memory filesystem (testing/fstest) for unit tests
+- Completed the main.go implementation with command-line argument parsing
+- Connected all components together in a functional workflow
+- Successfully tested the utility with test data

 ## Next Steps
-1. Complete the main.go implementation
-   - Implement command-line argument parsing
-   - Connect all components together
-   - Set up the core workflow

-2. Add comprehensive documentation
+1. Add comprehensive documentation
    - Add go-doc comments to all functions and types
    - Create usage examples
    - Create README with installation and usage instructions

-3. Perform integration testing
+2. Perform integration testing
+   - Create a test data generator for various scenarios
-   - Test the entire workflow with real files
+   - Test basic functionality with real files
    - Test edge cases and error scenarios
+   - Implement performance testing with large datasets
+   - Build an automated test suite
    - Ensure all requirements are met

+3. Consider potential enhancements
+   - Add support for different file naming patterns
+   - Implement more efficient file comparison for larger files
+   - Add progress reporting for large directories

 ## Active Decisions and Considerations